Shashi-123949/First-In-First-Out/README.md

 Controls simulation execution by raising/dropping objections and applying drain time for clean shutdown.

 # Test

 mem_test.sv – Defines the overall test, configures the environment, and controls sequence execution.

 # Top

 top.sv-Instantiates DUT and connects it with the UVM testbench.

 # Run

 run.do-Simulation script (likely for ModelSim/Questa/Synopsis) to compile and run the project.

 # Common

 This file is used to keep all the required transactions in it.

+# Transaction class

+We use both write and read transactions since we are using aysnchronous fifo where both write and read transactions happen at differnt time.